 Neptune is said to be at opposition – opposite the sun in Earth’s sky – whenever our planet Earth in its orbit passes between the sun and Neptune.
 That’s what’s happening over the next couple of days.
 This year, in 2017, the moon turns full only one day after Uranus reaches opposition.

-Because we’re more or less between it and the sun around now, Neptune is rising in the east around the time of sunset, climbing highest up for the night around midnight and setting in the west around sunrise.
+Because we’re more or less between Netune and the sun around now, Neptune is rising in the east around the time of sunset, climbing highest up for the night around midnight and setting in the west around sunrise.

 As viewed from Earth now, this world is in front of the constellation Aquarius the Water Carrier.

 Opposition is a special event.
 When any planet outside of Earth’s orbit is at or near opposition, Earth comes closest to that planet for the year, and that planet, in turn, shines most brightly in our sky.
 Even at opposition, however, Neptune, the eighth planet outward from the sun, is not all that close and it’s not all that bright.

 In fact, Neptune is the only major solar system planet that’s absolutely not visible to the unaided eye.
 This world is about five times fainter than the dimmest star that you can see on an inky black night.
 You’ll need binoculars (at least) and a detailed sky chart to see Neptune in front of the constellation Aquarius.

 Even at that, it’ll only look like a faint star.
 Many sky watchers will find the faint star Lambda Aquarii with the unaided eye and then star-hop to Neptune.